-Inbound marketing refers to the type of marketing used to draw a visitor in as opposed to marketers going out to get prospects’ attention.
-The goal of inbound marketing is to drive visitors to a website and convert those visitors into loyal customers.
+Inbound marketing refers to marketing that attracts a prospect to your company.
+As opposed to advertising that reaches out to get a prospects’ attention.
+The goal of inbound marketing is to lure visitors to a website, or to encourage them to like or follow you.
+Then to convert those prospects into loyal customers.

-As you may not know, social media is a huge part of inbound marketing strategy.
-Social media networks allow us as marketers to draw target consumers in through engaging content in an effort to convert those visitors into leads and close them into customers.
+As you may know, social is a key component of an inbound marketing strategy.
+Social media allows us to attract target prospects through engaging content.
+Then we put our efforts to converting those followers into leads.
+With the final goal of turning them into customers.

-But what are some inbound marketing techniques that we can use for social media and how can we implement them?
-In this blog, we’ll show you inbounding marketing techniques for social media that you should be using.
+But what are some inbound marketing techniques that we can use for social media?

 While most of your social posts will be valuable external content and articles relevant to the needs of your persona, a small fraction of posts will directly address your solution and provide a link to a landing page.